spite/ccapture.js/README.md

 // Create a capturer that exports JPEG images in a TAR file var capturer = new CCapture( { format: 'jpg' } );

+// Create a capturer that exports WebP images in a TAR file var capturer = new CCapture( { format: 'webp' } );
 ```

 This creates a CCapture object to run at 60fps, non-verbose.
 You can tweak the object by setting parameters on the constructor: